Shavu’ot - Celebrating Our Covenant with God

 Shavu’ot, the Festival of Weeks, received its name because it occurs seven weeks after the first day of Pesah.
 Although Shavu’ot always begins on the sixth day of the Hebrew month of Sivan, it is the only festival whose date is not specified in the Torah.
 The Torah merely tells us to count seven complete weeks after the first day of Pesah and the next day is the festival we call SHAVU’OT.

-The Torah calls Shavu’ot “Hag Habikkurim” or “the holiday of the first ripe fruits” and it reflects the original agricultural connection to the biblical festivals.
+The Torah calls Shavu’ot “Hag HaBikkurim, “the holiday of the first ripe fruits.”
+It reflects the original agricultural connection of the biblical festivals.
 Shavu’ot celebrated the beginning of the summer harvest, when the wheat crop first ripened and when the earliest summer fruits for which the land of Israel was famous - pomegranates, dates, figs, grapes and olives - were first ready for harvesting.
 The Mishnah describes the elaborate processions made by the farmers as they brought these first fruits to Jerusalem.

 In time, this agricultural dimension of Shavu’ot was subordinated to a different theme, one with both religious and historical qualities.
 The Torah relates that Israel arrived at Mount Sinai in the third month after leaving Egypt, but does not specify the day of the month.
 But such a hint was sufficient for rabbinic tradition to connect the events at Sinai with Shavu’ot, the fiftieth day after the first day of Pesah.
 In time, the events at Sinai supplanted the agricultural aspects of Shavu’ot and eventually predominated.
 Today almost everyone thinks of Shavu’ot as the day when God revealed the Torah to Moses at Mount Sinai and almost none, except in Israel, notes any agricultural associations with the holiday.